-The proposed driveway will create some additional site distrubance and soil compaction and will require the removal of few trees.
-The driveway will be 12 feet wide with a vertical clearance of 13'6" and a grade that is less than 12%.
-The driveway is approximately 620 feet long and will have a round about located near the main structure.
-The driveway is greater than 400 feet there and is an existing pull-out located midway between the house and the main entrance.
+Access the property by heading west on Boulder Canyon, turn left on Magnolia Rd, end at 1601 Magnolia Rd, on the Left ~1.7 miles from Boulder Canyon.
+The existing driveway will create a moderate amount of site disturbance and soil compaction and will require the removal of few trees.
+The driveway will be 12 feet wide with a vertical clearance of 13'6" and a grade that is less than 12 percent.
+The driveway is approximately 420 feet in length therefore a hammerhead or "Y" turn-around will be created 50 feet from the proposed house.
+The driveway is greater than 400 feet long and will have at least 1 pull-out along its length.